square/pair/README.md

 Lindsay Bluth and Michael Bluth <git+lb+mb@example.com>
 ```

-The default value for this template is `git@squareup.com`.
+The default value for this template is determined by your network settings for en0.